 In an ideal world, all captive elephants would be released back into the wild and no one would ever ride one again.
 Sadly, this is never going to happen.
 In many countries there’s simply nowhere to release them to, while some captive elephants would not be equipped to survive in the wild.

 The alternatives to elephant tourism are often worse than the cure.
-Elephants not used in tourism might end up being used for illegal logging, and suffer a fate far worse than carrying a few tourists, away from the public eye or any kind of veterinary help (as well as being regularly dosed with amphetamines in order to make them work harder).
+Elephants not used in tourism might end up being used for illegal logging – a fate far worse, away from the public eye or any kind of veterinary help (as well as being regularly dosed with amphetamines in order to make them work harder).

 Returning elephants to the wild would also put many at serious risk of poaching.